 You can read more about How to Finish a Quilt here.

-If you are looking for a printable PDF version of this project you can find it here.
+If you are looking for a printable PDF version of this quick Rail Fence baby quilt you can find it here for $2.00.
 The PDF also includes fabric requirements and layout instructions for Crib, Throw, Twin, Queen, and King size variations.

 Now that you know the basics, there are SO many variations you can try with Rail Fence blocks.
 You could make one using only two strips or three strips (as in the Strip Piecing 101 guide).
 You could play with varying the widths of the strips, or you could make it much more scrappy by using a larger variety of fabrics.
 The options are endless!